 Koh Lanta's weather follows a strange pattern and should be taken into consideration for the timing of your visit to the beautiful island.

 While you can still get to Koh Lanta by ferry during the wet season, you'll find a very limited number of bungalows and restaurants still open.
 Bad weather can shut down or make the ferry schedule unpredictable, forcing a stay in Krabi, the port town.
-Regardless, the small trickle of travelers who visit Koh Lanta during the offseason is rewarded with long stretches of beach to themselves and the serenity of an island nearly void of tourists.
+Regardless, the small trickle of travelers who visit Koh Lanta during the offseason are rewarded with long stretches of beach to themselves and the serenity of an island nearly void of tourists.

 The Weather in Koh Lanta

 Although the island practically shuts down around the end of April each year, you may enjoy weeks at a time in May with no rain.
 Even when the monsoon winds do bring rain, an hour or two of rain only makes the island humid—life goes on.
 That is, until the storms arrive.